75 Wall Street: COVID-19 pandemic

 The hotel suspended operations in 2020 amid citywide shutdowns during the COVID-19 pandemic.
 In March 2020, Hakimian listed the hotel portion for sale for $125 million, but failed to make a sale; a new owner could convert the hotel back to office space, which before the pandemic had seen more steady demand than hotel rooms in New York City.
 According to court papers, only $20,000 remained in the hotel's operating account by April 2020.
 Hakimian entered into a forbearance agreement with Annaly in June 2020, extending the due date of its loan to December.
 According to court documents, Hakimian failed to pay off the loan or make interest payments.

 In January 2022, Hakimian sold the hotel portion of the building to Navika Capital for $84.7 million after Annaly attempted to foreclose on the building after nonpayment of a $55 million loan.
 Hakimian retains ownership of the condo section of the building.
 The hotel rebranded and reopened as Hyatt Centric Wall Street New York on January 26.
 Vishal Kotahwala, Executive Partner of Navika, said that "Centric is a better brand for the current market."
+The building's condominium board claimed in May 2025 that the Hyatt hotel owed $500,000, and a judge ruled that October that the board could place a lien on the hotel space.